-Explore the role of climate-driven human and animal mobility (e.g. bird migration patterns, human migration) in enhancing the global spread of pathogens and creating opportunities for their local establishment.
-Collect better field data and develop tools for disease modelling, risk and scenario projections.
+Explore the role of climate-driven human and wildlife mobility (e.g. bird migration patterns, human migration) in enhancing the global spread of pathogens and creating opportunities for their local establishment.
+Collect better field data and develop tools for disease modelling, risk and scenario projections that encourage interoperable data systems and cross border collaboration.

-Increase the availability, quality and standardisation of diagnostic testing for the early diagnosis of cases and the capacity for pathogens subtyping and genomic surveillance for early warning and outbreaks investigations.
-Develop rapid, portable, and affordable standardised diagnostic tools.
+Increase the availability, accessibility, quality and standardisation of diagnostic testing for early diagnosis of infections and determining immune responses and vaccine efficacy.
+Increase the capacity for pathogen subtyping, and genomic surveillance for early warning and investigations of climate-related outbreaks.
+Develop rapid, portable, and affordable standardised diagnostic tools that can withstand climate extremes.

 Increase the understanding of the factors that strengthen health resilience to climate change at the individual, local and societal levels.
-Investigate the role of individual mechanisms, community resilience and local solutions in mitigating the health impacts of climate change.
+Investigate the role of individual mechanisms, community resilience and local solutions in mitigating the health impacts of climate change and related environmental degradation.

 In order to maximise synergies and increase the impact of the projects, all proposals selected for funding from this topic will form a cluster and be required to participate in common networking and joint activities.
 Without the prerequisite to detail concrete joint activities, proposals should allocate a sufficient budget for the attendance of regular joint meetings and to cover the costs of any other potential common networking and joint activities.
-Guidance on the potential activities to be developed can be obtained by consulting the clusters of projects ongoing under the Environment, Climate and Health research portfolio[1].
+Guidance on the potential activities to be developed can be obtained by consulting the clusters of projects ongoing under the Environment, Climate and Health research portfolio[2].

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

-HORIZON-HLTH-2026-01-ENVHLTH-02: Integrating climate-related exposures into the human exposome and deciphering its evolution in response to climate change
+HORIZON-HLTH-2027-01-ENVHLTH-02: Integrating climate-related exposures into the human exposome and characterising its changes in response to climate change